 - Bake for 30-33 minutes, or until a toothpick comes out with a few moist crumbs.
 Let the pans cool for 10 minutes, then run a small offset spatula around the perimeter of the pan to separate the cake from the pan.

 - Place cake layers into the freezer for 30 minutes to accelerate the cooling process.
 Once the layers are fully cooled, carefully flip the pans and remove the layers.

 - Use a serrated knife to level the tops of the layers right before you plan to assemble your cake.

 Almond Buttercream Frosting:

-- While the cake layers bake and cool, make the vanilla buttercream frosting.
+- While the cake layers bake and cool, make the almond buttercream frosting.

-- Slowly mix in 7 cups of powdered sugar on a low speed, 1 cup at a time.
+- Gradually mix in 5 cups of powdered sugar on a low speed.
 Halfway through, add in 2 Tbsp of heavy cream or milk to make it easier to mix.

 - Once the frosting is fully mixed and smooth, add in 2 tsp almond extract, 1 tsp vanilla extract and 1/2 tsp salt.
 Mix on the lowest speed for a couple minutes to help make the frosting silky smooth.